Return of the Ape Man

 Return of the Ape Man is a 1944 American film distributed by Monogram Pictures.
-It was directed by Philip Rosen with top-billed star Bela Lugosi and supporting actors John Carradine, George Zucco, Frank Moran, Judith Gibson and Michael Ames.
+It was directed by Philip Rosen with top-billed star Bela Lugosi and supporting actors John Carradine, George Zucco (see note in the Production section), Frank Moran, Judith Gibson and Michael Ames.

 Plot

 Two professors find a prehistoric caveman frozen in ice during an Arctic expedition.
 Professor Dexter (Bela Lugosi) and Professor John Gilmore (John Carradine) bring the frozen exhibit back home and soon devise a plan.
 They want to implant a more evolved brain into the caveman, with hopes of being able to control and utilize him.